hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 ## Verifying deployed Swift nodes {#verifying-deployed-Swift-nodes}

-Perform the following steps to verify the deployed Swift nodes:
+Perform the following steps to verify the deployment of  object nodes:

+1. login to the undercloud

+		ssh heat-admin<Undercloud IP address>

+2. Source stack RC using the following command:

+     # Source stackrc

-1. List the available scale-out swift nodes
+3. List the available scale-out swift nodes

 		ringos list-swift-nodes -t object